aptima-ai/aptima_framework/docs/tutorials/how_to_build_extension_in_c++_beta.md

 {}
 ```

-The manifest.json file will include the ten\_runtime dependency by default, like this:
+The manifest.json file will include the aptima\_runtime dependency by default, like this:

 ```
 {